aws-samples/aws-serverless-workshops/ImageProcessing/README.md

-# Optional Module: Coordinate a serverless image processing workflow with AWS Step Functions
+# Module: Coordinate a serverless image processing workflow with AWS Step Functions

 In this module you'll use AWS Step Functions to build an image processing workflow by orchestrating multiple AWS Lambda functions.